Astatine: Compounds

-Less reactive than iodine, astatine is the least reactive of the halogens; the chemical properties of tennessine, the next-heavier group 17 element, have not yet been investigated, however.
+Less reactive than iodine, astatine is the least reactive of the natural halogens; the chemical properties of the artificial element tennessine, the next-heavier group 17 element, have not yet been investigated.
 Astatine compounds have been synthesized in nano-scale amounts and studied as intensively as possible before their radioactive disintegration.
 The reactions involved have been typically tested with dilute solutions of astatine mixed with larger amounts of iodine.
 Acting as a carrier, the iodine ensures there is sufficient material for laboratory techniques (such as filtration and precipitation) to work.
-(Note: Iodine can act as a carrier despite it reacting with astatine in water because these reactions require iodide (I^{−}), not (only) I_{2}.)
+(Note: Iodine can act as a carrier despite it reacting with astatine in water because these reactions require iodide (I-), not (only) I2.)
 Like iodine, astatine has been shown to adopt odd-numbered oxidation states ranging from −1 to +7.

 Only a few compounds with metals have been reported, in the form of astatides of sodium, palladium, silver, thallium, and lead.
 Some characteristic properties of silver and sodium astatide, and the other hypothetical alkali and alkaline earth astatides, have been estimated by extrapolation from other metal halides.